sjtrimble/angular/aio/content/tutorial/getting-started-data.md

 ### Pull data using Http Client

-In the `app.module.ts` file, import `HttpClientModule` from the `@angular/common/http` package.
+1. In the `app.module.ts` file, import `HttpClientModule` from the `@angular/common/http` package.

 <code-example header="src/app/app.module.ts (HttpClientModule)" path="getting-started/src/app/app.module.2.ts" region="http-client-module">
 </code-example>

-Add the `HttpClientModule` to the `imports` array of the `AppModule`.
+2. Add the `HttpClientModule` to the `imports` array of the `AppModule`.

 <code-example header="src/app/app.module.ts (HttpClientModule imports)" path="getting-started/src/app/app.module.2.ts" region="http-client-module-imports">
 </code-example>

-Right click on the `src` folder and create an `assets` folder.  the src folder to contain the products JSON file.
+3. Right click on the `src` folder and create an `assets` folder.  the src folder to contain the products JSON file.
-Create a `products.json` file in the `assets` folder to contain the object data is currently hard-coded in the `ProductService`.
+4. Create a `products.json` file in the `assets` folder to contain the object data is currently hard-coded in the `ProductService`.
-Copy the contents from the `data` property in the `ProductService` to the `products.json` file.
+5. Copy the contents from the `data` property in the `ProductService` to the `products.json` file.

 <code-example header="src/assets/products.json (Products JSON)" path="getting-started/src/assets/products.json">
 </code-example>

-Import the HttpClient class from the @angular/common/http package into the product.service.ts file
+6. Import the HttpClient class from the `@angular/common/http` package into the `product.service.ts` file

 <code-example header="src/app/products/product.service.ts (HttpClient import)" path="getting-started/src/app/products/product.service.ts" linenums="false" region="httpclient">
 </code-example>

-Import the map operator from the RxJS library using the `rxjs/operators` path.
+7. Import the map operator from the RxJS library using the `rxjs/operators` path.

 <code-example header="src/app/products/product.service.ts (RxJS map operator)" path="getting-started/src/app/products/product.service.ts" linenums="false" region="rxjs-import">
 </code-example>

-Inject the `HttpClient` service into the `ProductService` by adding it to the constructor as a private variable.
+8. Inject the `HttpClient` service into the `ProductService` by adding it to the constructor as a private variable.

 <code-example header="src/app/products/product.service.ts (HttpClient)" path="getting-started/src/app/products/product.service.ts" linenums="false" region="httpclient-inject">
 </code-example>

-Update the getAll() method to pipe the results of the HttpClient.get() method into the map function to return the products.
+9. Update the `getAll()` method to pipe the results of the `HttpClient.get()` method into the map function to return the products.

 <code-example header="src/app/products/product.service.ts (Http.get)" path="getting-started/src/app/products/product.service.ts" linenums="false" region="httpclient-get-all">
 </code-example>

 The `HttpClient.get` method returns an observable of the external request made to fetch the `products`.
 This observable will not execute until the method is subscribed to.
 The `products.json` is just an object with a `products` property.
 The `{ products: Product[] }` provides type information about the observable stream being returned from the request.
 The `map` operator is a function that is called with the results from the request, which then transforms the data into a new observable array of the products.

-Remove the `Observable` and `of` imports from the RxJS library, and the data property in the ProductService.
+10. Remove the `Observable` and `of` imports from the RxJS library, and the data property in the ProductService.

-This now has provided the `HttpClient` service to our application so we can use it to make HTTP Requests.

 ### Display product details